kevin-f-ortega/redo/README.md

 1. To be backwards compatible with, and provide a drop-in replacement for, apenwarr redo.

-2. As development on apenwarr redo seems to have stopped, to continue development where apenwarr redo leaves off, including enhancements and bug fixes.
+2. As development on apenwarr `redo` seems to have stopped, to continue development, including enhancements and bug fixes.

 To date, this repository provides the following improvements to apenwarr redo: